fuitgummyy/EMP_Analysis/README.md

-performs a fourier transform on a signal/array, simulates its interaction through the ionosphere and magnetic field.
+Preforms a Fourier Transform on a signal mimicking an electromagnetic pulse (a double exponential) and simulates its interaction with the ionosphere and magnetic field.

-How to run:
+# How to run:

-I use Gnuplot to display the dataset
+I use Gnuplot to display the dataset.
+If you do not have Gnuplot, install it with `sudo apt install gnuplot`

-1: Open 'fft_ionosphere.py' with text editor of choice and run it in terminal.
-This generates the data file.

-2: Open Gnuplot in terminal
+1.**Clone this repo**
+`git clone git@github.com:fuitgummyy/EMP_Analysis.git`
+Make sure you are in the right directory using:
+`cd EMP_Analysis`

+2. **The code uses the Scipy, Numpy, Pandas, and Cmath libraries.
+If you do not have these libraries on your computer, run this code in your terminal:**
+`sudo apt install python3-scipy`
+`sudo apt install python3-numpy`
+`sudo apt install python3-pandas`
+`sudo apt install python3-cmath`

+3: **Run 'fft_ionosphere.py' to recieve your data file** `python3 fft_ionosphere.py`

-3: Paste the commands from 'gnuplot_outofiono.txt' into Gnuplot OR download 'gnuplot_outofiono.txt' and use the command *load "gnuplot_outofiono.txt"* in the gnuplot terminal to execute.
+4: **Open Gnuplot and paste the following into the Gnuplot terminal to plot your data:**
+`load "gnuplot_outofiono.txt"`